 6. The Number of Blog Readers Keeps Increasing

-Devoted blog readers see you as the expert and they rely on you for information they find valuable.
+Devoted blog readers see you as the expert, and they rely on you for information they find valuable.
 Likely the toughest ROI to track, it is also one of the most important.
 We all know that your best customers are also your best prospects; your blog allows you to stay in front of them in a way they find comfortable and useful.
-You are there exactly when they want you and they view you as their expert.
-See also: how to increase engagement on your company blog.
+You are there exactly when they want you, and they view you as their expert.

 These prospects, clients, and connectors are the ones that share your articles, re-tweet your updates, and forward your emails.
 Like the daily blog reader, these prospects can be hard to spot and tricky to track.
 It is oh-so-common for someone to follow you on LinkedIn for six months, never download a single thing, and then one day when they need your help, they reach out directly to become a customer.
 Difficult to track, but truly Inbound ROI!